 The main aims of the research group are to support colleagues from across the College and wider University in stimulating and collaborating in research around all aspects of arts in health and wellbeing, across all forms of visual and performance arts as well as all forms of arts therapies.
 By offering a range of lectures and talks from colleagues from across the University and further afield, it will assist all staff in identifying potential collaborators and facilitating communication between researchers and teaching staff, and lead to publishing collaborative research papers, books, and book chapters in these related fields.

-The cluster will be chaired by Dr. Clive Holmwood, Associate Professor in the Discipline of Therapeutic Arts, and Co-chaired by Professor Susan Hogan, both based within the School of Arts, within the College of Arts, Humanities and Education.
+The group will be chaired by Dr Clive Holmwood, Associate Professor in the Discipline of Therapeutic Arts, and Co-chaired by Professor Susan Hogan, both based within the School of Arts, within the College of Arts, Humanities and Education.

 This research group considers the work of artists, photographers and filmmakers in both an historical and contemporary context.
 We will also investigate the issues of creating spaces for work to be shown or disseminated.
 There is a particular interest in the work of women artists who are under-represented in terms of visibility and exhibition space.
 The group will also consider different ways to curate, exhibit, and display work in order to enhance circulation, visibility and critique.
 The focus of Spaces/Places will emerge via discussion and participants’ research interests.